 - Research tells us that children of color will have increased comprehension and engagement with books that reflect their culture and identities.
-Many of these high quality culturally specific books are more expensive than the price point of many of our giveaway titles.
 By prioritizing equity, we will be allocating resources for these more expensive and high quality titles because we know that it’s the most effective way to support students of color.

-- Students of color and low-income students are disproportionately impacted by the education gap.
+- Students of color and students from low-income households are disproportionately impacted by the education gap.
 Prioritizing equity means focusing our program growth in a way that reaches these populations first and foremost, investing our resources in sites and students who face the greatest challenges to academic success because of a system that limits their opportunities and access.

 Q: Why is it important for SMART to address equity?